 Fig. 2 (right): EdgeHD optics resolve faint detail missed in telescopes of equal aperture.

-- Mirror support: Flexible tension clutches hold the primary mirror in place and reduce image shift when rotating the tube around the mount.
-The flexible rods allow the mirror to be held in place without putting any force or pressure on the mirror assembly.
-This keeps the image centered in the eyepiece or chip.
+Flexible tension clutches hold the primary mirror in place and reduce image shift.
+The flexible rods hold the mirror in place without putting any force or pressure on the mirror assembly, keeping your target centered in the eyepiece or chip.

-- Fastar versatility: EdgeHD is the most versatile imaging telescope available today.
+EdgeHD is the most versatile imaging telescope available today.
 At its native f/10, you can achieve the image scale necessary to capture the smallest of deep-sky objects.
-With the optional EdgeHD reducer lens, you can increase your field of view without sacrificing optical performance.
-A Barlow lens gives you added power for high-resolution planetary, lunar, and solar imaging.
+To increase your field of view without sacrificing performance, add the optional EdgeHD reducer lens.
+Each one is custom-made for your size EdgeHD optical tube and brings your focal ratio down to f/7.
+A Barlow lens provides additional magnification for high-resolution planetary, lunar, and solar imaging.
 And, of course, all EdgeHD optical tubes are Fastar-compatible for ultra-fast f/2 wide field imaging.
-Each EdgeHD tube is fitted with a removable secondary mirror and is opto-mechanically aligned on a laser bench to ensure they are axially symmetric in any configuration.
+Each EdgeHD tube is fitted with a removable secondary mirror and is opto-mechanically aligned on a laser bench to ensure it is axially symmetric in any configuration.

-The Celestron Product Development team has released a whitepaper outlining the technology behind EdgeHD.
-This paper describes the development goals, design decisions, optical performance, and their practical realization in EdgeHD’s 8-, 9.25-, 11-, and 14-inch apertures.
-We include cross-sections of the EdgeHD series, comparative spot diagrams for the EdgeHD and competing “coma-free” Schmidt-Cassegrain designs, a table with specifications for visual and imaging, graphics showing how to place sensors at the optimum back-focus distance, and details on the construction and testing of the EdgeHD telescope series.
-Download a PDF of the EdgeHD Whitepaper here.
+Want the full story behind EdgeHD optics?
+Celestron’s Product Development team has released a whitepaper outlining the development of EdgeHD, the manufacturing and QA process, and how to get the most out of your system.
+It also includes cross-sections of the EdgeHD series, comparative spot diagrams for the EdgeHD and competing “coma-free” Schmidt-Cassegrain designs, a table with specifications for visual and imaging, and graphics showing how to place sensors at the optimum back-focus distance for astroimaging.